Château d'Aguilar: Architecture

 The design of the castle is an example of the practical military thinking guiding the 12th century architecture.
 The castle consists of an inner keep built in the 12th century, surrounded by an outer pentagonal fortification from the 13th century.
 This fortification is oriented such that its point guards the side most favourable to attackers.
 The keep and the inner hexagonal fortification is flanked at each corner with semi-circular guard towers, each equipped with archery outlooks.
 The strategic location of the castle on a hill overhanging the plain of Tuchan allows control and protection of the Corbières Massif.
 Despite this, the castle is easily accessible from the plains because of its relatively low elevation of 321 metres.

 There is a small underground chapel of Saint-Anne below the keep.

 History

-The earliest building at this location belonged to the count of Fonnollède since 1021.
-In the 13th century, the keep that had replaced earlier buildings was bequeathed by the viscounts of Carcassonne to their vassal, the Ternes.
+The earliest building at this location belonged to the count of Fenouillèdes since 1021.
+In the 13th century, the keep that had replaced earlier buildings was bequeathed by the viscounts of Carcassonne to their vassal, the Counts of Termes.